sturdy5/tri/README.md

 # Tri

 This is a todo tutorial I put together as part of this workshop - <https://spf13.com/presentation/building-an-awesome-cli-app-in-go-oscon/>.
+As I did this almost a decade after the workshop was published, I had to work through some differences in how it was presented, but I was able to get everything to work.

 ## Usage